-In a reverse mortgage (also called a home equity conversion loan), homeowners of a certain age may use home equity for anything they need without having to sell their homes.
-The lender pays you money determined by the equity you've built-up in your home; you get a lump sum, a payment each month or a line of credit.
-Repayment isn't required until the homeowner puts his home up for sale, moves (such as into a care facility) or passes away.
-When you sell your home or is no longer used as your primary residence, you (or your estate) have to pay back the lending institution for the money you obtained from the reverse mortgage in addition to interest among other fees.
+In a reverse mortgage (also called a home equity conversion loan), homeowners of a certain age may use home equity for living expenses without selling their homes.
+The lending institution pays you funds determined by your home equity amount; you get a lump sum, a monthly payment or a line of credit.
+The borrowed money does not have to be paid back until the homeowner sells the home, moves away, or passes away.
+At the time your house sells or you no longer use it as your primary residence, you (or your estate) have to pay back the lender for the funds you received from the reverse mortgage plus interest and other finance charges.

 Do you have a question regarding a mortgage program?